merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/15_Uninstall.md

-1. Make sure that PHP compilation function is disabled.
+1. Make sure that the PHP compilation function is disabled.
 This procedure was described in the installation topic (see 2nd step).

-2. Make sure that files and database additional caching tools are disabled (e.g. APC cache).
+2. Make sure that the files and database and additional caching tools are disabled (e.g. APC cache).

 3. Back up Magento files and database to be able to revert changes in a couple of minutes in case of possible problems.